linonymous/Golang-Cookbook/README.md

 - If S contains an anonymous field T, the method set of S does not include promoted methods with receiver *T.

 https://golang.org/doc/effective_go.html#embedding

+#### make vs new

+#### new
+- Is a built-in function that allocates memory, but unlike its namesakes in some other languages it does not initialize the memory, it only zeros it.
+That is, new(T) allocates zeroed storage for a new item of type T and returns its address, a value of type *T. In Go terminology, it returns a pointer to a newly allocated zero value of type T.

+#### make
+- Creates slices, maps, and channels only, and it returns an initialized (not zeroed) value of type T (not *T).
+- The reason for the distinction is that these three types represent, under the covers, references to data structures that must be initialized before use.
+A slice, for example, is a three-item descriptor containing a pointer to the data (inside an array), the length, and the capacity, and until those items are initialized, the slice is nil.
+For slices, maps, and channels, make initializes the internal data structure and prepares the value for use.